arashi-software/tsuki/README.md

 # Tsuki - ムーン
-### Tsuki is a fast and opinionated theme switcher for linux
+### Tsuki is a fast and simple theme switcher for linux
 ![](assets/tsuki.gif)

 ## Installation